nicksnyder/go-i18n/README.md

     ```

 3. Add a test to [language_test.go](i18n/language/language_test.go)
+4. Update this README with the new language.
-4. Submit a pull request!
+5. Submit a pull request!

 License
 -------